mdereus/RaceHeroData/README.md

 This will:
 1. Initialize the database and create necessary tables
-2. Fetch the list of events from RaceHero API
+2. Process events (download if needed or use cached files)
-3. Save the events list to `json/gridlifeAllEvents.json`
+3. Process groups (download if needed or use cached files)
-4. Fetch detailed information for each event
+4. Process runs (download if needed or use cached files)
-5. Save each event's details to `json/event_{id}.json`
+5. Import all data into the PostgreSQL database

-6. Import all event data into the PostgreSQL database
+To force fresh downloads of all data:
-7. Fetch detailed information for each group
+1. Set `FORCE_DOWNLOAD=true` in `.env`
-8. Save each group's details to `json/event_{id}_group_{group_id}.json`
+2. Run `npm start`

 ## Project Structure